 Doran has been a strident critic of the Obama administration's foreign policy.
 In September 2012, Doran and coauthor Max Boot, an outspoken neoconservative ideologue based at the Council on Foreign Relations, argued in a New York Times op-ed that President Barack Obama had, during his first term, effectively pursued a doctrine of U.S. military power that "involves getting into a conflict zone and getting out fast without ground wars or extended military occupations."
 However, the writers lamented that the administration was failing to pursue this "Obama Doctrine" in Syria, a country that Doran and Boot argued was ripe for military intervention.
 They wrote: "We cannot wait for the United Nations to act; that is highly unlikely.
 Nor can we expect the Free Syrian Army to oust Mr. Assad on its own; it is not a cohesive organization.
 Instead, America must identify those elements on the ground that are the most effective, easily supplied and amenable to help."

-Doran has been particularly critical of the Obama administration's efforts to negotiate with Iran over its nuclear program.
 In a widely noted February 2015 article for Mosaic titled "Obama's Secret Iran Strategy," Doran argued that the Obama administration's overarching Middle East strategy was to turn Iran into "a friend and a partner."
 He lambasted the nuclear negotiations as ignoring "the only policy that every president since Jimmy Carter has pursued till now: vigorous containment on all front, not just in the nuclear."

-Doran voiced support for a controversial speech by Israeli Prime Minister Benjamin Netanyahu before Congress to challenge President Obama's Iran strategy, telling Breitbart News in February 2015 that it would be "wonderful" for Netanyahu to "lay these issues out clearly so that we start debating what Obama is doing."
+Doran also voiced support for a controversial speech by Israeli Prime Minister Benjamin Netanyahu before Congress to challenge President Obama's Iran strategy, telling Breitbart News in February 2015 that it would be "wonderful" for Netanyahu to "lay these issues out clearly so that we start debating what Obama is doing."

-Doran has also strongly pushed back against suggestions that the United States should work with Iran to combat the so-called "Islamic State" group in Iraq.
+Doran has strongly pushed back against suggestions that the United States should work with Iran to combat the so-called "Islamic State" group in Iraq.
 "The suggestion of a united U.S.-Iran front is more reminiscent of the wishful thinking among conservatives who argued in the 1930s that Britain and the United States shared a common interest with Nazi Germany in countering communism," he wrote in a June 2014 piece co-authored with Max Boot.